Mar2ck/DAIN-Vulkan-GUI/README.md

 ```

 ## Credits
-https://github.com/nihui/dain-ncnn-vulkan Original program that this project is a wrapper for
+https://github.com/nihui/dain-ncnn-vulkan Interpolation program that this project is a wrapper for

+https://ffmpeg.org/ All in one program for video decoding/encoding